OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **transforms\web.mytransform.config** to file **web.config**.

-## Applying a Transform to a Target in a Sibling Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformtoatargetinasiblingdirectory}
+## Applying a transform to a target in a sibling directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformtoatargetinasiblingdirectory}

 Given a package which has the structure: